Sach-123/SMS-Spam-Classifer-Streamlit/README.md

 # SMS-Spam-Classifier-Streamlit

 ## About
 This project is a simple SMS Spam classifier to detect spam messages.
-The ML model is built using Python and Front-end Development and deployment is done using StreamLit
+The ML model is built using Python and Front-end development and deployment is done using StreamLit

 ## Dataset
 You can check out the dataset used for training this ML model [here](https://www.kaggle.com/datasets/uciml/sms-spam-collection-dataset).